 See: Rocky Cay Island, San Luis Beach, West View

 Jardin really is a town that time forgot.
-Step back in time in this little farming town untouched by modern time.
-Wander the wholesome market streets of the main square, visit the Basilica, and enjoy the many cafe’s spreading their tables out into the sun.
+Step back in time in this little farming town untouched by modern times.
+Wander the wholesome market streets of the main square, visit the Basilica, and enjoy the many cafes and restaurants spreading their tables out into the sun.

 Drink: Coffee in the many cafe’s surrounding the square